cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 * <span class="notranslate">Website Monitoring</span> provides access to Website Monitoring and PHP Slow Site Analyzer.
 * <span class="notranslate">X-Ray</span> tab - provides access to X-Ray;

-## Website monitoring tool
+## Website Monitoring tool

-**Website monitoring tool** is a new tool that collects the statistics of the domains' availability and responsiveness, as well as errors that occur when accessing these domains.
+**Website Monitoring tool** (**WMT**) is a new tool that collects the statistics of the domains' availability and responsiveness, as well as errors that occur when accessing these domains.
 An admin can get email reports with the statistics.
 The website monitoring tool uses the simple curl request like `curl http://domain.com` to get domains’ statistics.

 You can configure the Website monitoring tool and Slow Site analyzer and view the daily reports in the CloudLinux Manager -> Website monitoring tab.